Last Updated on March 28, 2023 by Toya

 Apple pie spice

 If you can find apple pie spice, you can easily use it in the place of nutmeg in a recipe.
-Apple pie spice is a mix of ground cinnamon, nutmeg, ginger, and cardamom.
+Apple pie spice is a mix of ground spices like cinnamon, nutmeg, ginger, and cardamom.
 This spice mix will add a deliciously warm flavor to beverages like coffees and teas, as well as baked goods like pies and even vegetables, meats, rice dishes and so much more!

 There is more cinnamon in an apple pie spice mix, so start by using less than the nutmeg called for in your recipe, then adjust to your taste.